JustinBurrell/student-score-predictor/README.md

    - Submit the form to generate a real-time prediction
    - Display the predicted math, reading, or writing score and compare it against averages

 All data visualizations and metrics are displayed dynamically from the model training process and are accessible via backend API routes.
+The **Analysis page** provides a comprehensive view of both model performance metrics and data analysis visualizations, allowing users to understand both the technical performance and the underlying data patterns.

 ---